reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

     >**Important**: Keep these windows open and let the PowerShell script run in the background.
 It needs to generate log entries for several hours.
 You can proceed with the next task and exercises while the script runs.
 The data generated will be used later in the Threat Hunting lab.
 This process will not significantly impact data or processing.

 ### Task 5: Privilege Elevation Attack with User Add

+In this task, you'll examine the techniques used in such attacks and develop strategies to detect and prevent unauthorized user account creation.

 >**Important:** The next steps are done on a different machine than the one you were previously working on.
 Look for the Virtual Machine name references.